 Does an affidavit need to be witnessed?

-In most cases, there is a requirement that an affidavit must be signed in the presence of solicitor or in front of a notary public or judicial officer.
+In most cases, there is a requirement that an affidavit must be signed in the presence of a solicitor or in front of a notary public or judicial officer.
 Most local law firms will provide such service for a small fee.

 What happens if you knowingly make a false affidavit?

 Falsely swearing an affidavit is punishable under the Perjury Act.
 If you knowingly make a false statement included in an affidavit, you may be found to have committed contempt of court.
 It is punishable by fine or imprisonment or both.

 - a statutory declaration or witness statement has been requested as, in that case, an affidavit should not be used

 This affidavit is governed by the law of England, Wales or Scotland.